hack-dance/aisx/README.md

 ## Customizing JSX Elements

-Just like with React, you can compose AIML components, execute code, etc.
+Just like with React, you can compose aisx components, execute code, etc.

-AIML also allows you to define custom JSX elements with TypeScript interfaces.
+aisx also allows you to define custom JSX elements with TypeScript interfaces.
 You can extend the JSX namespace in your own declaration files:

 ```typescript
 // custom.d.ts